 In addition, each batch of a ‘legal high’ can also vary because the strength and ingredients can change without warning.
 This means that even though people might think they know what they’re taking (because they’ve taken it before), in reality, the same type of drug can actually contain a whole host of unknown chemicals and products.

-At Life Works in Woking, we are able to offer comprehensive, specialist treatment for your 'legal high' addiction, which is individually tailored according to your unique needs and concerns.
+At Life Works in Woking, we are able to offer comprehensive, specialist treatment for your 'legal high' addiction.
 Without professional and timely intervention, addiction to these substances can become gradually worse, affecting your health and wellbeing, causing untold problems with your relationships and performance at work, and essentially, taking over your life.
 Additionally, untreated addiction to ‘legal highs’ can even lead to you developing additional substance addictions such as alcohol addiction and other drug addictions, and compulsive behaviours such as gambling, which can cause a whole host of additional problems.

 Legal high addiction rehab at Life Works in Surrey